-We were named as a co-defendant, together with Composites LLC and another defendant, in a consumer class action lawsuit filed in the United States District Court for the District of Massachusetts (the District Court) on December 27, 2007 on behalf of a putative class of individuals who own GeoDeckTM decking or railing products manufactured by Composites LLC between April 2002 and October 2003.
+We were named as a co-defendant, together with Composites LLC and another defendant, in a consumer class action lawsuit filed in the United States District Court for the District of Massachusetts (the District Court) on December 27, 2007 on behalf of a putative class of individuals who own GeoDeck[TM] decking or railing products manufactured by Composites LLC between April 2002 and October 2003.
 The complaint in this matter purported to assert, among other things, causes of action for unfair and deceptive trade practices, fraud, negligence, breach of warranty and unjust enrichment, and it sought compensatory damages and punitive damages under various state consumer protection statutes.
 The District Court dismissed the complaint against all defendants in its entirety on November 19, 2008.
 On March 3, 2009, the District Court denied the plaintiffs' post-judgment motions to vacate this order of dismissal and amend the complaint.
 The plaintiffs appealed the District Court's denial of these motions to the U.S. First Circuit Court of Appeals, which affirmed the District Court's ruling on December 23, 2009.
 The plaintiffs petitioned the U. S. First Circuit Court of Appeals for a rehearing en banc, which was denied on February 2, 2010.
+The time for seeking further appeal of this matter has expired and the dismissal is final.

 We were named as a co-defendant in seven state class action complaints filed on behalf of individuals who own GeoDeckTM decking or railing products manufactured by Composites LLC between April 2002 and October 2003, as previously disclosed in our Annual Report on Form 10-K for the fiscal year ended January 2, 2010.
-On April 23, 2010, the parties to the litigation agreed to voluntarily dismiss without prejudice the pending state class actions, subject to a 60-day tolling agreement, while the parties pursue potential alternative dispute resolution or other settlement of these matters.
+On April 23, 2010, the parties to the litigation agreed to voluntarily dismiss without prejudice the pending state class actions, subject to a tolling agreement that has been extended to August 31, 2010, while the parties pursue potential alternative dispute resolution or other settlement of these matters.
 To date, the parties have filed dismissals in the litigation pending in the state courts of Colorado, Connecticut, Massachusetts, New York and New Mexico, and we anticipate that the plaintiffs will also move to dismiss the complaints pending in Maryland and Washington state courts, which have not been served on us.
-There can be no assurance that the parties to the state court matters will reach a resolution on terms satisfactory to the parties, or that the plaintiffs will not file new complaints in the named states or other states, following the expiration of the 60-day tolling period.
+There can be no assurance that the parties to the state court matters will reach a resolution on terms satisfactory to the parties, or that the plaintiffs will not file new complaints in the named states or other states, following the expiration of the tolling period.
 We have not made an accrual related to this litigation as we believe that an adverse outcome is not probable and estimable at this time.